NinjaComics/Modem_Docs/content/2015/03/cgran-frontend.rst

 What does this mean ?

-* The OOT Module developer just has to write a PyBOMBS recipe,
+* The OOT Module developer has to write a PyBOMBS recipe,
 * Pull a request for the recipe to be accpeted into PyBOMBS repo,
 * Fill in the details in the Manifest file created by gr-modtool, in the module repo,